 Preventing Youth Homelessness

 While homelessness afflicts young and old alike, youth experience homelessness differently than adults and families.
-Young people are less likely to be on the street or sleeping in shelters.
-Instead, they experience housing instability - moving from house to house or sleeping on strangers’ couches, often in unsafe conditions.
-The transient nature of youth homelessness makes it nearly invisible and hard to measure, as it escapes typical methods of counting homeless individuals.
+Young people are less likely to be visible and can be harder to count.
+They experience housing instability - moving from house to house or sleeping on strangers’ couches, often in unsafe conditions.
+The transient nature of youth homelessness makes it very hard to measure, as it escapes typical methods of counting homeless individuals.

 While youth homelessness is widespread, young people in the child welfare and justice systems are at a much higher risk of experiencing homelessness.
 In addition, LGBTQ-identified youth, youth of color, and young parents are over-represented in the youth homelessness population.